syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Levels.md

 # Levels in UWP Sunburst Chart (SfSunburstChart)

 Sunburst chart is used to display hierarchical data.
 You can add more than one hierarchical data in [`Levels`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.SunburstChart.SfSunburstChart.html#Syncfusion_UI_Xaml_SunburstChart_SfSunburstChart_Levels) collection of Sunburst chart.
-Each level of the hierarchy is represented by circle.
+Each level of the hierarchy is represented by a circle.

 The following code shows how to add the hierarchical level in Levels collection.